KuligKamil/code-conf-essions/full-stack-mastery/pages/database-postgresql.md

 LSM-Tree

 - B-Tree - self balancing search tree

-  Nodes list (low, high) ranges of all of their descendants Leaves list (kye) => (page, row ID)
-  Leaf pages hold link to next leaf page
-- Hash Tables - fast lookups, excelent for == matching, smaller storage, one field only
+- Hash Tables - fast lookups, excellent for == matching, smaller storage, one field only
 - GIN - Generalized Inverse Index - supports full-text search, use "tsvector" type
 - BRIN - Block Range Index - for large tables, store min and max values for each page, tiny storage needs
 - GiST
 - SP-GiST
+B-Tree
+  Nodes list (low, high) ranges of all of their descendants Leaves list (kye) => (page, row ID)
+  Leaf pages hold link to next leaf page

 TANSTAAFL - There Ain't No Such Thing As A Free Lunch